Andrew-157/dj_rest_djoser_auth/README.md

     /jwt/verify
 ```

-To be recognized as an authenticated generated token should be provided in request header like this:
+To be recognized as an authenticated user, generated token should be provided in request header like this(With Modheader extension, for example):
 ![Authorization](docs/images/Authorization.png)